 The North West Region Waste Management Joint Committee has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the managers within the North West Region Waste Management Joint Committee who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other external reviews.
-In March 2012 the North West Region Waste Management Group Joint Committee initiated a review of its governance and this process is ongoing.
+In March 2012 the North West Region Waste Management Group Joint Committee initiated a review of its governance and this is ongoing.
+The review has indicated that the current governance structures are adequate, however they may need to be adjusted in light of the imminent award of the residual waste infrastructure project.
+Risk registers are in place and these are regularly reviewed and updated.
+These are presented as standing items on the agendas of both the Risk and Audit Committee and the Joint Committee.